Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 Rental Car Reimbursement

 Getting reimbursed for a rental car is not an easy process.
 If your vehicle is not driveable and the other person was 100 percent at fault, they will be responsible to provide you with a vehicle to replace yours.
 The other party’s insurance company will refuse to pay your car rental costs unless they believe that their insured is entirely at fault.
 Convincing the company that this is the case can take a long time.
-Cantor Crane is able to provide you with the resources to get a rental vehicle on a lien basis pending the resolution of the liability determination.
+Cantor Injury Lawyers is able to provide you with the resources to get a rental vehicle on a lien basis pending the resolution of the liability determination.

 If you are found to be partly at fault for the accident, however, you will have to return the rental vehicle and the responsibility for those costs will be yours.
-Most insurance companies will not accept direct billing from rental car companies, and many will not seek to reimburse you for the cost of your rental car even though you are free of fault, which is why Cantor Crane will offer you a rental vehicle on a lien basis.
+Most insurance companies will not accept direct billing from rental car companies, and many will not seek to reimburse you for the cost of your rental car even though you are free of fault, which is why the Cantor team will offer you a rental vehicle on a lien basis.

 Beginning a Lawsuit

-If the person who is responsible for your injury accident had insurance and we are unable to reach a fair and reasonable settlement with the insurance company, Cantor Crane may file a lawsuit on your behalf.
+If the person who is responsible for your injury accident had insurance and we are unable to reach a fair and reasonable settlement with the insurance company, Cantor Injury Lawyers may file a lawsuit on your behalf.
 We will first talk with you about additional litigation costs and how likely it is that we would get a favorable result for your case.
 In some situations, it is necessary to file a lawsuit at the outset.
 When you sign your contingency fee agreement, you give us permission to file a lawsuit in the event we make the determination that doing so is necessary in order to protect your rights.

 A lawsuit starts when we deliver a document called a “Complaint‘ to the responsible party.
 This document outlines the legal grounds for your lawsuit and generally discusses your injuries.
 You would be called the “Plaintiff” to the lawsuit while the responsible party would be called the “Defendant“.
 When the defendant receives the documents, they take them to their insurance company.
 Their insurance company will, in turn, send them to the lawyers who represent the company.
 The defense lawyers then deliver an “Answer” to the complaint, which is a court document.
 Upon filing and delivering the answer, the case is considered to be “at issue”.